How It Works

 ▼

-The loop runs until the LLM produces a text response without requesting any tool calls, or until max_iterations is reached (safety cap, default: 8).
+The loop runs until the LLM produces a final answer with no further tool calls, or until max_iterations is reached (safety cap, default: 8).

 Memory retrieval